Pittsboro Courthouse Fire | John Edwards sex tapes safe

 The Pittsboro courthouse has lately been the center of an ongoing conflict for John Edwards.
 Official John Edwards campaign videographer — and Edwards’ mistress — Rielle Hunter apparently created this sex tape during the Edwards campaign.
 Apparently, at the time it was made Rielle Hunter was several months pregnant with John Edwards’ child.

-John Edwards aide Andrew Young came into possession of the sex tape, perhaps hoping for an instant cash loan from the tabloids.
+John Edwards aide Andrew Young came into possession of the sex tape, perhaps hoping for an fast cash loan from the tabloids.
 In February, a hearing held at the Chatham County Courthouse found Andrew Young in contempt of court and he was ordered to hand over the tape, which he did.
 The John Edwards sex tape was then moved into a “secure location,” away from the Pittsboro courthouse fire.

 Cause of the Pittsboro courthouse fire unknown